978-270-0755

 2019 – New scalable PBR tested and quickly grew algae.

-2020 – Original PBR design operated continuously for 33 months as part of the DOE project.
+2020 – Original PBR design operated continuously and producing algae for 33 months as part of the DOE project.

-2021 – Final DOE report completed with technical paper from Ph.D. thesis was published by Elsevier.
+2021 – Final DOE report completed along with a Ph.D. thesis which was published by Elsevier as a technical paper.
 Joint venture formed with ABI Energy, LLC to pursue commercializing the PHYCO2 Technology to reduce CO2 emissions from industrial combustion operations in the oil field, power plants, and process heat markets.

-2023 – PHYCO2 equipment installed on an oil lease in California as part of a validation project.
-Patents filed.
+2023 – To present PHYCO2 equipment installed on an oil lease in California as part of a validation project.
+Patents filed and granted.

 Lab Results